yokuha/activity-journal/README.md

 1. Register your own API app on the Strava website and create a `settings.py` from `settings-template.py` file with the corresponding info.
 2. Get your latest activities from Strava and add them to your local database running `update-data.py`.
-If necessary, i.e., the first time, this will g through a somewhat cumbersome process of getting you a Strava access token, which you have to manually copy from the redirect URL after authorization to the command line...
+If necessary, i.e., the first time, this will go through a somewhat cumbersome process of getting you a Strava access token, which you have to manually copy from the redirect URL after authorization to the command line...
 3. Create a markdown file of the data using `activity-journal.py`.
 4. Convert the markdown to, e.g., PDF using `pandoc`.
 To handle UTF codes well, I suggest to use xelatex as a conversion engine; this and further options are specified via a defaults file.

 ```
-andoc -d pandoc.yaml -o <athlete_id>.pdf <athlete_id>.md
+pandoc -d pandoc.yaml -o <athlete_id>.pdf <athlete_id>.md
 ```